Darwin is fast becoming a foodie destination

 Locals Tip: We recommend the Shared Tasting Menu.

 Treat yourself to absolute waterfront dining, Wharf One Food & Wine offers a fun dining experience, specialising in wood grill cooking and seasonal local produce.
 Its the perfect place for lunch, dinner, special occasions or a drink or two.

-Located at the Waterfront precinct, a short 10 minute walk from Darwin CBD.
+Located at the Waterfront precinct, Wharf One is a short 10 minute walk from the Darwin CBD.

 Locals tip: Try my favourite Hanuman oysters and Chilli baked Reef Fish.

-One of the best Thai Indian style restaurants in Darwin (and Alice Springs as well) Hanuman is known for it’s reputation for consistently delighting guests with authentic asian flavours.
+Hanuman is one of the best Thai Indian style restaurants in Darwin (and Alice Springs as well) and is is known for it’s reputation for great food with authentic Asian flavours.